kavehbc/streambox/README.md

 ## Installation

-You can install this package either by forking this repo and install it locally, or by installing it from PyPIP repo.
+You can install this package either by forking this repo and install it locally, or by installing it directly from PyPip.

 ### PyPip Installation